I broke the Jeffrey Dahmer story in 1991. Here’s what the Netflix series got wrong

 The phone call was “very quick, and very to the point”.

 “He had no inflection in his voice.
 He was so vanilla, he was so flat.
 There was nothing.
-He just said no one was responsible for what I did expect me.”
+He just said no one was responsible for what I did except me.”

 Ms Schwartz said that Dahmer was very “crafty” in the way he selected his victims.
 He would speak to them at length in bars and on the street to prey on men who were on the margins of society, and whose disappearance wouldn’t raise any alarm bells.